Dougie Imrie: Greenock Morton

-Imrie was appointed manager of Greenock Morton in December 2021.
+Imrie was appointed manager of Greenock Morton on 21 December 2021.
 Imrie only lost three games out of his opening 12 and in his first two full months as manager he won Championship manager of the month for January and February.
-After a dramatic last couple of months in the 2021–2022 season, Imrie managed to steer Morton to safety, finishing in 7th place on 40 points, losing 3–0 in the last game of the season against Arbroath.
+Imrie managed to steer Morton to safety, finishing the 2021-22 season in seventh place on 40 points, losing 3–0 in the last game of the season against Arbroath.

-For the 2022–2023 season Imrie was given a small budget to work with, as Morton and many other clubs were facing financial difficulty.
+For the 2022-23 season Imrie was given a small budget to work with, as Morton and many other clubs were facing financial difficulty.
 This, however, was eventually alleviated as the club managed to secure further funding.
-Imrie again managed to lead Morton into a successful run of form, going unbeaten from 1 October 2022 until 7 January 2023.
+Under Imrie, Morton underwent a successful run of form, going unbeaten from 1 October 2022 until 7 January 2023.
 He also was awarded Manager of the Month for September/October 2022 and February 2023.
-Having mounted a playoff challenge for the majority of the season, Morton fell just short, losing out on the playoffs on the last day due to goal difference, as well as finishing 6 points behind Champions Dundee.
+Having mounted a playoff challenge for the majority of the season, Morton lost out on the last day due to goal difference, as well as finishing six points behind Champions Dundee.

-Much of Imrie's squad from the largely successful 22/23 season was retained for 23/24, including players such as Robbie Muirhead, George Oakley, Robbie Crawford and Grant Gillespie.
-Having successfully made it out of the league cup group stages after finishing 2nd in the group, following a 4-1 home victory against Edinburgh City, Imrie's Morton side were to face Rangers.
-Despite an apparent injury crisis, so much so that Morton were only able to field 4 substitutes, the game was a tight affair, with captain Grant Gillespie taking the lead through a penalty kick following a VAR check.
-Rangers would eventually go on to win the game 2-1.
-In terms of the League season, Imrie's side endured a tough opening couple of months, sitting at the foot of the Championship with just 8 points from 12 games.
-However, following a defeat on penalties against Airdrieonians in the SPFL Trust Trophy on 18 November 2023, Morton would go on to go 16 matches unbeaten, including a 2-1 Scottish Cup victory at home to Motherwell, as well as reviving Morton's aspirations to reach the promotion playoffs.
-However, Morton would finish the season in 5th place, 7 points short of 4th placed Airdrieonians.
+Imrie's retained the majority of his squad for the 2023-24 season with players such as Robbie Muirhead, George Oakley, Robbie Crawford and Grant Gillespie.
+The Ton finished runners-up in the 2023-24 Scottish League Cup group stage, following a 4–1 home victory against Edinburgh City, and faced Rangers in the last 16, losing 2–1.
+Despite sitting at the foot of the Championship with just eight points from 12 games and following a defeat on penalties against Airdrieonians in the SPFL Trust Trophy on 18 November 2023, Morton went 16 matches unbeaten, including a 2-1 Scottish Cup victory at home to Motherwell.
+Morton would finish the season in fifth place, seven points behind fourth placed Airdrieonians.

+In the 2024-25 season, the club also lost out on the top four, finishing in sixth place.

+Raith Rovers

+On 25 November 2025, Imrie departed Morton to join Raith Rovers as their new manager on a two-and-a-half year deal.